"Here's how it is..."

 ["Ariel."
 Wash mentions the lack of work on their last three stops, and Jayne complains about not looking hard enough.
 It's possible that one of the three places in question was the Bathgate Abbey, mentioned above.]

-[Conveniently, this lines up rather well with River's statement that the Feds "took Christmas away" when she gets captured along with Simon and Jayne.
+[Conveniently, this lines up rather well with River's statement that the Feds "took Christmas away" when she gets captured along with Simon and Jayne, but I would place this episode here even without that statement.
 River slashes Jayne's Blue Sun tank top, which appears to be the same one he wore in "Bushwhacked."
 When Jayne reaches the Telefonix terminal at St Lucy's Hospital, it is displaying a Blue Sun commercial carrying the slogan "Live Life With Blue Sun!"
 The spokesmodel in the commercial is played by Kelly Wheeler, assistant to producer Gareth Davies and a regular contributor to the Official Firefly Website.]

 Jubal Early, a bounty hunter, begins tracking Simon and River Tam, as he plans to take them into custody and get the substantial reward being offered.